Sneyder2328/fake-fashion-ecommerce/README.md

     ```bash
     cd fake-fashion-ecommerce
     npm install
-3. Start the development server:
+3. Add environment variables in .env.local file, take .env.example as guide for the variables you will need.
     ```bash
+    cp .env.example .env.local
+4. Start the development server:
+    ```bash
     npm run dev
     # or
     yarn dev
     # or
     pnpm dev
-4. Open your browser and navigate to "http://localhost:3000"
+5. Open your browser and navigate to "http://localhost:3000"

 ## Contributing
 1. Fork the project.